zowe/docs-site/docs/user-guide/install-overview.md

 The Zowe server components provide a web desktop that runs a number of applications such as API Mediation Layer that includes the Single Sign-on (SSO) capability, organization of the multiple Zowe servers under a single website, and other useful features for z/OS developers.

-Because Zowe is a set of components, before installing Zowe, first determine which components you want to install and where you want to install them.
-This guide provides documentation for all of the components and it is split into sections so you can install as much as you need.
+Because Zowe is a set of components, before installing Zowe, use this guide to determine which components you want to install and where you want to install them.

 Here are some scenarios to consider: